 In May 2005 the Health Service Cost Review Commission (HSCRC) approved the funding of 0.1% of regulated patient revenue for the use in expanding the pool of nurses in the State by increasing the capacity of nursing schools in Maryland.
 Funding for the Hal and Jo Cohen Graduate Nursing Faculty Scholarship (referred to hereafter as Graduate Nursing Faculty Scholarship) is provided by the Nurse Support Program (NSP II).

-The application for the 2017-2018 academic year is currently available.
+The application for the 2017-2018 academic year is now available on MDCAPS.

 Who may apply: Current full-time or part-time graduate students enrolled at an eligible accredited Maryland postsecondary institution in a Masters of Science in Nursing (MSN, MS) program, post-graduate certificate program in nursing education, Doctorate (PhD, DNP, EdD) program or another graduate-level nursing program required to prepare individuals to become nursing faculty.

 How to apply: Complete the Graduate Nurse Faculty Scholarship application online at https://mdcaps.mhec.state.md.us (application instructions are below), an official transcript from current institution, and a sponsorship form signed by the dean or director of the Maryland nursing school sponsoring the applicant.